hassy/hassy.github.com/_posts/2014-03-16-baconjs-edinburghjs.md

 (Here I'd also like to give a shout out to Phil Roberts who introduced me to Bacon.)

+## Worzone

+<a href="https://github.com/raimohanska/worzone">Worzone</a> is this little game written by the guy who wrote Bacon is a nice short read to help you wrap your head around using Bacon.
+We are not going to go through the whole source, but I’ll quickly highlight some of the code in it.

+_TODO: I'll update the post with this later._

 ## Fin

 Bacon is just library, not a framework and it’s very small, and you can start small and just sprinkle bits of it in a few places without having to rewrite all of your code.
 You can use it in the browser or on the server.